freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/mpf/usage.md

 Since the game logic engine is the part of VPE that provides switch, coil, and lamp definitions so VPE can link them to the table during gameplay, you'll need to retrieve them from MPF.
-You can do this by clicking _Get Machine Description_ in the MPF component's inspector.
+You can do this by clicking _Get Machine Description_ in the `MpfGamelogicEngine` inspector.
 If VPE successfully retrieved the machine description from MPF, you will see the coils, switches and lamps defined in your MPF config file show up in the `MpfGamelogicEngine` inspector.
 The description will be stored in the component.
 You will only need to do this again when you